 In fact, when comparing a 10-year rank change, Malaysia dropped 8 spots from 2009.

-According to the index, there are three factors that account for social tolerance:
+According to the index, there are three factors that account

 - Perceived tolerance of ethnic minorities

 For all three indicators above, Malaysia’s 2019 ranking dropped compared to 2018.

 According to the United Nations Educational, Scientific and Cultural Organization (UNESCO), tolerance is respect, acceptance and appreciation of the rich diversity of our world’s cultures, our forms of expression and ways of being human.
 It is harmony in difference.

 Meanwhile, intolerance is rooted in ignorance and fear.
 Mostly it’s fear of the unknown and of the other, be it from other cultures, nations or religions.
 However, it is most dangerous if exploited to fulfill the political and territorial ambitions of an individual or groups.

 According to Legatum Institute, this Prosperity Index is a tool to identify what specific action a society needs to be taken to reach global prosperity aka a rich country.